Straight combining canola – tips

 Straight combining scenarios

 • Pod shatter resistance.
 Canola crops with this trait are less likely to experience pod shatter while waiting to harvest the crop.
-This gives some flexibility on combine timing (harvest may not have to occur the moment the crop is ready).
-Not all seed that claims to have pod shatter resistance will have an equal level of resistance.
+This gives some flexibility on combine timing.
+Harvest may not have to occur the moment the crop is ready.
+Not all cultivars with pod shatter resistance will have an equal level of resistance.

-• Knitted.
+• Knitted crop.
 The crop should be well knitted and slightly lodged to reduce potential seed loss through pod shelling and drop.
-If a large proportion of the plants appear to move independently in the wind, they will be at higher risk for shattering loss as the plants senesce and dry down.
+If a large proportion of plants move independently in the wind, they will be at higher risk for shattering loss.

 • Pod integrity.
-If a lot of pods have been damaged by frost, drought, hail or insect damage, this may not be a good candidate field for straight combining.
-Hail will typically cause more damage to a standing crop than a swathed crop.
+If frost, drought, hail or insects have damaged a lot of pods, this crop may not be a good candidate for straight combining.
+Hail typically causes more damage to a standing crop than a swathed crop.

 • Uniformity.
 Unevenly matured fields can be difficult to straight cut, particularly when the plant and stalk material does not dry down well.
-Field topography can play a large role in the evenness of maturation.
-Pre-harvest aids or swathing should be considered in a field with uneven growth stages.
+Field topography can play a large role in uniform maturity.
+Consider pre-harvest aids or swathing for a field with uneven growth stages.

 • Minimal green weed growth.
 Weeds may stay green longer, and make straight combining much more onerous on the combine.
 Green material may also end up in the hopper, increasing the storage risk.

 • Low disease.
-The crop should be relatively free from blackleg, sclerotinia stem rot, clubroot and alternaria, as these diseases can result in premature ripening, which increases shattering losses.
+The crop should be relatively free from blackleg, sclerotinia stem rot, clubroot and alternaria.
+These diseases can result in premature ripening, which increases shattering losses.

 • Low frost risk.
-Canola seed is at significant risk for fall frost damage until seed moisture drops below 20 per cent.
-This moisture drop will take much longer in a standing crop, and as such, late maturing crops are poor candidates for straight cutting.
-They will be much more vulnerable to yield loss, and to downgrading from frost damage when standing.
+Frost damage is a risk until seed moisture drops below 20 per cent.
+This moisture drop takes longer in a standing crop.
+Therefore, late-maturing crops are more vulnerable to yield loss and downgrading from frost damage when left standing.

 • Late crop.
-Swathing may be preferred over straight combining when crop is immature with an elevated frost risk.
+As noted above, swathing may be preferred over straight combining when crop is immature and faces an elevated frost risk.
 But don’t swath too early.
 In most cases, waiting is probably the better option but the decision depends on (at least) two things: (1) How far advanced is the crop?
 (2) How cold will it get?
 Suggestions based on four scenarios.

 • A heavy frost.
 Pod splitting or pod drop due to tissue damage from heavy frost usually starts within a day after the frost event.
 If the canola crop is still sound, growers can probably stick with a plan to straight combine.
 If frost damage is heavy, getting brittle plants into a swath could protect them from wind whipping, but swathing means handling brittle crops twice.
 Details.
-Would you sleep better if the crop was swathed?
-If yes, swathing is probably the best decision.
-Note that if the crop is fully mature and almost ready to straight combine, frost provides some extra dry-down of green stems.
+For crop fully mature and almost ready to straight combine, frost provides some extra dry-down of green stems.

 • Lodged crop.
 Severely lodged or excessively branched canopies may be candidates for straight combining because, if swathed, the low cut may leave minimal stubble to anchor swaths in high winds.
 Swath or straight combine lodged canola?